-6.2 General Graphs
+6.2General Graphs

 In this section, we extend the results on planar drawings for families of minimal cuts to not necessarily planar drawings.
 Similar to the method described in [3] for hierarchically clustered graphs, the idea for the construction uses planarization techniques.
-Recall that (\mathcal{G}, φ) is a cactus model for a family of cuts of G. We assume again that the root r of $T = \mathcal{T}(\mathcal{G}, \varphi)$ is rootable.
+Recall that (\mathcal{G}, φ) is a cactus model for a family of cuts of G. We assume again that the root r of $T = \mathcal{T}(\mathcal{G}, \varphi)$ is rootable and not a cycle-replacement node.

-- 1. Let $G_P = (V, E_P)$ be a planar connected graph on the same set of vertices as G, such that \mathcal{G} models a set of minimal cuts and each edge of G_P that crosses a cycle c of \mathcal{G} is incident to a vertex in $V \setminus V_r(\nu_c)$. - 2.
+- 1. Let $G_P = (V, E_P)$ be a planar connected graph on the same set of vertices as G, such that \mathcal{G} models a set of minimal cuts and each edge of G_P that crosses a cycle \mathcal{G} crosses it towards r. - 2.
 Construct the auxiliary graph G'P for $(G_P, \mathcal{G}, \varphi)$ as it is described in Sect.
 6.1. - 3.
 Construct a planar graph G', by inserting the remaining edges of G into G'P such that each edge crosses the boundary cycle of a cut at most once. - 4.
 Apply an algorithm for quasi-orthogonal drawings with the restrictions indicated in Sect.
 6.1 to G'. - 5.
 Delete the edges that do not correspond to original edges in G.

-Remarks to Step 1.
-It is not always possible to choose the graph G_P with the properties required in Step 1 as a subgraph of G. The following lemma shows, however, that at least some graph with the properties required in Step 1 exists.
+Remarks to Step 1 Note that even if \mathcal{G} models a set of minimal cuts of G, it is not always possible to choose the graph G_P with the properties required in Step 1 as a subgraph of G. For example consider that G is constructed from a $K{3,3}$ by inserting three vertices into each edge and that (\mathcal{G}, φ) is the cactus of all minimum cuts of G. The following lemma shows, however, that at least some graph with the properties required in Step 1 exists.

-Lemma 4.
-Let (\mathcal{G}, φ) be a cactus model for a set of cuts of a graph with vertex set V. Then there exists a planar connected graph H with vertex set V such that
+Lemma 3 Let (\mathcal{G}, φ) be a cactus model for a set of cuts of a graph with vertex set V. Then there exists a planar connected graph H with vertex set V such that